NJ1219/APIs-Project/README.md

 ![Total monthly expenses](Starter_Code/expense_bar3.png)

 # Retirement Planning
-In this section, I analysed the performance of a portfolio which consists of stocks and bonds through a simulation based on Monte Carlo model using the historical price data of last one year.
+In this section, the performance of a portfolio was analyzed which consists of stocks and bonds through a simulation based on Monte Carlo model using the historical price data of last one year.

-* I took historical closing prices of SPY (SPDR S&P 500 ETF) and AGG (iShares Core U.S. Aggregate Bond ETF) for the last one year through Alapaca Trade API.
+* The historical closing prices of SPY (SPDR S&P 500 ETF) and AGG (iShares Core U.S. Aggregate Bond ETF) was looked for the last one year through Alapaca Trade API.
 * This was used to calculate the average daily returns and volatility using standard deviation
-* I created a portfolio consisting of 60% stocks (SPY) and 40% bonds (AGG) to test the returns
+* A portfolio consisting of 60% stocks (SPY) and 40% bonds (AGG) was created to test the returns
-* Thereafter, I ran a Monte Carlo simulations for 500 iterations over the next 30 years based on previous day's closing price (Assuming the standard deviation and volatility to follow a normal probabilistic distributional behavior)
+* Thereafter, a Monte Carlo simulations was run for 500 iterations over the next 30 years based on previous day's closing price (Assuming the standard deviation and volatility to follow a normal probabilistic distributional behavior)

 ## Analysis of Performance
 The plot for the 500 Monte Carlo simulations over the next 30 years in given below.

 ![Monte Carlo Simulations](Starter_Code/monte_carlo.png)

-At the end of 30 years, I found that the ending cumulative daily return is in the range 51.57 to 804.01.
+At the end of 30 years, it was found that the ending cumulative daily return is in the range 51.57 to 804.01.

 Though with the application of a 90% confidence interval, we can narrow down that range to 102.82 and 379.34.
 The maximum number of simulations showed an avergae return that is approximately close to 200.